 If you have a trial coming up in the U.S. District Court for the Northern District of Illinois, it’s likely that jurors will be spread out across the courtroom and masked, rather sitting in the box.

 Looking for a new listen?
-We've picked our favorite 2020 episodes from each of the ABA Journal's three podcasts.
-And if this whets your appetite, find more than 10 years of past episodes on our podcast page or check out more legal podcasts from our producers at Legal Talk Network.
+We've picked our favorite 2021 episodes from each of the ABA Journal's three podcasts.
+And if this whets your appetite, find more than 10 years of past episodes on our podcast page.
+You can also check out more legal podcasts from our partners at Legal Talk Network.

 In her debut novel, All Her Little Secrets, attorney Wanda M. Morris has written a legal thriller full of corporate intrigue and small-town secrets.
 Morris takes readers inside Atlanta boardrooms and back into the past of her heroine, Ellice Littlejohn.